Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 6. Navigate to where your esp8266 board package is located, typically in `C:\Users\<your username>\AppData\Local\Arduino15\packages` on Windows and `~/.arduino15/packages/` on Linux

-- Locate the board's Arduino.h (hardware/esp8266/<board package version>/cores/esp8266/) and comment out the line containing `#define round(x)`, around line 137.
+- Locate the board's Arduino.h `hardware/esp8266/<board package version>/cores/esp8266/` and comment out the line containing `#define round(x)`, around line 137.

 - Locate the board's platform.txt and add the defines -DDONT_USE_UPLOADTOBLOB -DUSE_BALTIMORE_CERT on line 73 (build.extra_flags=)

 	- Note1: Please change the CERT define to the appropriate cert define if not using the global portal.azure.com server, defines for which are laid out in `certs.c`

-	- Note2: Due to RAM limits, you must select just one CERT define and save into memory.
+	- Note2: Due to RAM limits, you must select just one CERT define.

 7. Run the sample.